targonsr/comparison-of-test-automation-tools/README.md

 # comparison-of-test-automation-tools
-This repository contains comparison of GEB, Scala + Selenium, and Java + Selenium solutions based on simple test of Allegro Web Page.
+This repository contains comparison of three different versions of one test based on GEB, Scala + Selenium, and Java + Selenium solutions.